albacross/backend-recruitment-task/README.md

 ### Populate Elasticearch

 In order to complete the task you have to populate your local elasticsearch with some data.
-Run the file with the queries is [here]
+Run the file with the queries is [here](https://github.com/albacross/backend-recruitment-task/raw/master/populate_es.sh)

+## Tasks

-### Task
+### Task 1

 The task is about create a RESTful api that will support a few operations: